catseye/RUBE/README.markdown

 RUBE
 ====

-Language version 1.5, revision 2012.0826.
+Distribution version 1.6.

-©1997-2012 Chris Pressey, Cat's Eye Technologies.
+©1997-2014 Chris Pressey, Cat's Eye Technologies.
 All rights reserved.
 Distributed under a BSD-style license; see the file LICENSE.

 What is RUBE?